Outdoor Explore Wales doesn’t stop for the cold, why should you?

-Checking the Forecast: while quite a simple task, I’d always recommend checking 2 or 3 forecasts for the location – they’re always a little different, plan for the most extreme forecast!
+Checking the Forecast: while quite a simple task, I’d always recommend checking 2 or 3 forecasts for the location – they’re always a little different – and plan for the most extreme forecast!

-If you’re confident you’re not going to fall in, leggings under trousers and multiple top half layers is a comfortable choice.
-If you’re not so sure you’ll stay dry, a wetsuit or drysuit is a must, with base layers and a windproof top to keep the warm in and the cold out!
+If you’re confident you’re not going to fall in, leggings under trousers and multiple top-half layers are a comfortable choice.
+But, if you’re not so sure you’ll stay dry, a wetsuit or drysuit is a must, with base layers like a rash vest to keep the warm in, and a windproof top to keep the cold out!

-Bring Spares: As with any SUP journey, spare kit for breakages/ loss is a must, but in the winter you should take more clothes too!
+Bring Spares: As with any SUP journey, spare kit is a must in case of breakages or loss, or someone else has forgotten theirs – and in the winter you should take more clothes too!
 It’s always better to have and not need than need and not have.

-Take – more spare clothes than you’ll need just in case someone else falls in.
+As a guide, I take more spare clothes than I’ll need just in case someone else gets cold or falls in – usually a couple of hats and pairs of gloves.
 Be prepared for cold, wet people as they might be too cold to sort themselves out quickly.

-Breathing in over the hot water is very warming, taking warming air straight to the lungs!
+Breathing in gently over the hot water is very warming, taking warming air straight to the lungs!

 Watch out for ice!